MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/03-Transform-data-with-sql.md

     This code uses the OPENROWSET to read data from the CSV files in the sales folder and retrieves the first 100 rows of data.

-5. In this case, the data files include the column names in the first row; so modify the query to add a `HEADER_ROW = TRUE` parameter to the `WITH` clause, as shown here (don't forget to add a comma after the previous parameter):
+5. In this case, the data files include the column names in the first row; so modify the query to add a `HEADER_ROW = TRUE` parameter to the `OPENROWSET` clause, as shown here (don't forget to add a comma after the previous parameter):

     ```SQL
     SELECT